 On the downside, the cheaper price point means this banjo has several minor workmanship flaws.
-Some of the accessories, such as picks, and shoulder strap are of inferior quality.
+Some of the accessories, such as the picks and shoulder strap, leave something to be desired in quality.

-The other danger with this banjo is that it is not packaged very well for transport, so if buying online, there is a chance your instrument may arrive damaged.
+The other danger with this banjo is that it is not packaged very well for transport, so if buying online, make sure your instrument doesn’t arrive banged up.

 #3 Best 6-String Banjo For Beginners – Jameson 6-String